-Less Than Significant Impact: The proposed project involves the construction of an 18-unit, 3-story multi-family dwelling building.
+Less Than Significant Impact: The proposed project involves the construction of a 12-unit, 3-story multi-family dwelling building.
 This type of use is permitted on the subject site.
 Surrounding land uses include other multi-family buildings and some remaining single-family residences.
-As shown in the City's Noise Element, the project site is located within the 70 CNEL and over noise contours as the project site abuts the 134 (Ventura) Freeway at the rear.
+As shown in the City's Noise Element, the project site is located within the 60 CNEL noise contours.
 The new project would be constructed to reduce interior noise to acceptable levels.
 The project's design also includes private patios/balconies facing the front and side yards.
 While these patios and balconies are private and serve only the unit it is attached to, they do not offer complete expectation of privacy as one would associate with the term private or privacy due to their location.
 While the proposed building will produce a more intensive use than the existing condition, it is not anticipated to generate noise in excess of the limits contained in the Noise Element.
 Less than significant impacts to noise are anticipated.